return42/sphkerneldoc/linux_src_doc/drivers/usb/dwc3/gadget_c.rst

 -----------------------------------------------

 All hardware endpoints can be assigned a transfer resource and this setting will stay persistent until either a core reset or hibernation.
-So whenever we do a DEPSTARTCFG(0) we can go ahead and do DEPXFERCFG for every hardware endpoint as well.
+So whenever we do a \ ``DWC3_DEPCMD_DEPSTARTCFG``\ (0) we can go ahead and do
+\ ``DWC3_DEPCMD_DEPXFERCFG``\  for every hardware endpoint as well.
 We are guaranteed that there are as many transfer resources as endpoints.

 This function is called for each endpoint when it is being enabled but is triggered only when called for EP0-out, which always happens first, and which should only happen in one of the above conditions.

 .. _`__dwc3_gadget_ep_enable`: